siqad/siqad/README.md

 # SiQAD

 SiQAD (Silicon Quantum Atomic Designer) is a next-generation CAD tool that enables the design and simulation of silicon dangling bond (Si-DB) circuits through an intuitive graphical user interface (GUI) and a modular simulation back-end.
 The tool currently offers simulators that predict ground-state and dynamic electron configuration of given Si-DB configurations, and electrostatics simulation given electrode layouts.
-Please read the [arXiv paper](https://arxiv.org/abs/1808.04916) for a detailed introduction to the tool and simulators, and visit the [Walus Lab website](https://waluslab.ece.ubc.ca/siqad/) for information about us and other projects that Walus Lab works on!
+Please read the [SiQAD publication on IEEE Transactions on Nanotechnology](https://ieeexplore.ieee.org/document/8963859) for a detailed introduction to the tool and simulators, and visit the [Walus Lab website](https://waluslab.ece.ubc.ca/siqad/) for information about us and other projects that Walus Lab works on!

 ## Binary releases

-Binary builds for Windows are available [here](https://github.com/retallickj/siqad/releases).
-[Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-ca/download/details.aspx?id=48145) is required to run the Hopping Dynamics simulator on Windows.
-Note that one of the first-party simulators, PoisSolver, is not available on Windows builds due to the lack Windows support of a dependent module, FEniCS.
-Future support for the Docker or Windows Subsystem for Linux (WSL) versions of FEniCS [has been planned](https://github.com/retallickj/siqad/issues/33).
+Binary builds for Windows are available in the [Releases](https://github.com/retallickj/siqad/releases) page.
+Note that one of the first-party simulators, PoisSolver, is not available on Windows builds due to incompatibility of its dependencies.
+Future support via Docker or Windows Subsystem for Linux [has been planned](https://github.com/retallickj/siqad/issues/33).

-For now, Linux and macOS binaries are not distributed and requires the user to build from source.
+For now, Linux and macOS binaries are not distributed and requires compilation from source.

 ## Building from source on Linux

 ### Prerequisites

-This tutorial is based on Ubuntu 17.10, and should also work on Ubuntu 18.04 LTS.
-Install all dependencies on Ubuntu systems:
+This tutorial is based on Ubuntu 18.04 LTS.
+Install all dependencies using super user privileges:

 ```
 # gui, simanneal and hoppingdynamics dependencies
-sudo apt install python3-pip python3-tk make gcc g++ qtchooser qt5-default libqt5svg5-dev qttools5-dev qttools5-dev-tools libqt5charts5 libqt5charts5-dev libboost-dev libboost-filesystem-dev libboost-system-dev libboost-thread-dev pkg-config
+apt install python3-pip python3-tk make gcc g++ qtchooser qt5-default libqt5svg5-dev qttools5-dev qttools5-dev-tools libqt5charts5 libqt5charts5-dev libboost-dev libboost-filesystem-dev libboost-system-dev libboost-thread-dev pkg-config cmake
+# siqadconnector dependencies
+pip3 install --user scikit-build
 # poissolver dependencies
-sudo apt install python3-dolfin gmsh swig
+apt install python3-dolfin gmsh swig
 pip3 install --user pillow networkx matplotlib numpy shapely
 # hoppingdynamics python dependencies
 pip3 install --user matplotlib numpy scipy pyside2